fireship-io/fireship.io/hugo/content/lessons/node-crypto-examples/index.md

 ## 4. Symmetric Encryption

-Encryption is the process making a message confidential (like a hash), while allowing it to be reversable (decrypted) with the proper key.
+Encryption is the process of making a message confidential (like a hash), while allowing it to be reversible (decrypted) with the proper key.
 Each time a message is encrypted it is randomized to produce a different output.
 In *symmetric encryption*, the same key is used to encrypt and decrypt the message.

 - The same input will produce a different output, unlike hashes
 - Encrypted message can be reversed with the key